nuitrcs/gcc_command_line/README.md

 ```

 If your home folder is relatively empty, the effect of these arguments may not be
-clear but they stand for "all", "long form" and "human-readable".
+clear but they stand for "all", "long-form" and "human-readable".
 Let's move to a
 different folder and try it again.

 Changing directories is done with the command `cd` followed by the desired destination.
-Use the following command to move into the folder for this workshop series.
+1. Use the following command to move into the folder for this workshop series.

 ```bash
 cd /projects/e32680